wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

 ![Output](files/1.png)

 Using CyberChef we can see it is just an embedded PNG image.
-There is a uniform background with sprites stuck on it.
+There is an uniform background with sprites stuck on it.

 ![CyberChef](files/2.png)